GRB 221009A: Spectral signatures based on ALPs candidates: GRB 221009A observations

 \section{GRB 221009A observations}

 GRB 221009A was first detected on 2022 October 9th by the Fermi-GBM \citep{2022GCN.32636....1V} and was followed by several other instruments in many different wavelengths \citep{2022GCN.32632....1D,2022GCN.32680....1T,2022GCN.32852....1P,2022GCN.32644....1H,2022GCN.32655....1F, 2022GCN.32767....1L,2022GCN.32654....1D,2022GCN.32652....1B}.
 After preliminary analysis of the first observations, $T_{90}$, fluence and isotropic energy for this event were derived, making this GRB the most luminous ever detected \cite{2022GCN.32642....1L,2018ApJ...869L..23T}.
 Spectroscopic observations from GTC's OSIRIS and the VLT's X-Shooter were used to estimate the corresponding redshift of $z=0.151$ \citep{2022GCN.32686....1C, 2022GCN.32648....1D}.
-Observations from the Hubble Space Telescope (HST), reveals properties of the host galaxy confirming that the galaxy is prototypical of host galaxies associated with long GRBs.
-HST observations also shows that this GRB is located near to the center of its host galaxy \citep{Levan_2023}.
+Observations from the Hubble Space Telescope (HST), reveal properties of the host galaxy confirming that the galaxy is prototypical of host galaxies associated with long GRBs.
+HST observations also show that this GRB is located near the center of its host galaxy \citep{Levan_2023}.

-There have been fruitless searches for supernova signatures from imaging and spectroscopy studies.
-However, there is still the possibility that there could be a faint supernova associated \citep{2023ApJ...946L..25S} to GRB221009A.
+There is moderate statistical evidence for a supernova associated with GRB221009A \citep{2023ApJ...946L..25S,2023ApJ...949L..39S}.
 The James Web Space Telescope analyzed the afterglow emission and found little evidence for variability from early to late times, implying modest contributions from supernova emission.
 Furthermore, the extreme properties of the burst are likely not linked to an extreme and unusual environment \citep{Levan_2023}.